fmbellomy/Python-Basics/Control Flow/Functions.md

 print("the program has started") print_three_blank_lines()
-print("there are three blank lines there now")
+print("there are three blank lines between this message and the last one!")
 ```

 That's not a very useful function though, so maybe you want a function that *takes in* values, and *returns* a value as a result?